occiware/occiware-ozwillo/README.md

 ### Playing around with "energy"

 Now that you got acquainted with the Datacore Playground, the OCCInterface and the CloudDesigner, let's explore the OzEnergy project.
-Open the file "energy" in the Linked Data Studio, juste like "Mytest", by opening "representations.aird", "LinkedData Configuration", and "LinkedData Configuration Diagram", then double-clicking on it.
+Go to the "energy" file you opened earlier.

 1. Just like with "Mytest", all previously presented actions are available: you can again try to play around with linked data projects properties in either of the interfaces, be it the CloudDesigner, the Datacore Playground or the OCCInterface.